The AIRSC Report is a bare minimum tool that is necessary for a project manager to start project execution.

-A project typically follows five stages: initiation, planning, execution, monitoring and controlling, and closing.
+A project lifecycle typically follows five stages: initiation, planning, execution, monitoring and controlling, and closing.

-Project Planning establishes the total scope of the project, defines/refines the requirements, and develops the course of action to deliver the results.
+Project Planning establishes the total scope of the project, defines or refines the requirements, and develops the course of action to deliver the results.

-Depending upon the project size and complexity, project teams typically spend 50-70% of their time in these areas of the project.
+Depending on the project’s size and complexity, project teams typically spend 50-70% of their time in these areas of the project.

-Stakeholders take actions during Project Controlling.
-Recommended actions may be corrective or preventive, or defect repairs.
+Project Controlling is when stakeholders take action.
+Recommended actions may be corrective, preventive, or defect repairs.

-- Corrective action realigns current performance with the project plan.
-The goal is to prevent these issues from occurring again.
+- Corrective action realigns current performance with the project plan to prevent these issues from occurring again.

-- Preventive action ensures future performance remains aligned to the plan.
-These actions are proactive, helping to avoid future issues.
+- Preventive action ensures future performance remains aligned with the plan, proactively avoiding future issues.

 - Defect repair refers to the repair of a faulty product or product component.

-The Project/Organization’s Change Control Process governs these recommended actions.
+The project or organization’s change request process governs these recommended actions.

-Some project teams also track assumptions, decisions, and dependencies, along with this report.
+Some project teams also track project assumptions, decisions, and dependencies, along with this report.

 The AIRSC report includes: